 "I am very impressed with the facilities at KISS & KIIT.I wish KISS to grow and be able to be a good example to the world."
-Prof. Ernesto Kahan Nobel Peace Prize winner, 1985 Covid-19 Pandemic:

-KIIT & KISS Reach the Unreached Kalinga Institute of Industrial Technology (KIIT), Bhubaneswar and its sister institution Kalinga Institute of Social Sciences (KISS), under the leadership of its Founder Prof. Achyuta Samanta, have taken a series of initiatives right from the outbreak of the disease and have been at the forefront of Odisha's war against the coronavirus.
-Some humanitarian actions of KIIT & KISS stand out as they have significantly bolstered the health care infrastructure of the State, greatly reduced the suffering of people and touched the lives of the most marginalized and overlooked sections.
-1. In one of the most significant measures in Odisha's war against Covid-19, Kalinga Institute of Medical Sciences (KIMS), a constituent of KIIT Deemed to be University, set up four ultramodern dedicated Covid hospitals with the support of the Govt. of Odisha, located in
+Prof. Ernesto Kahan Nobel Peace Prize winner, 1985 Covid-19 Pandemic: KIIT & KISS Reach the Unreached Kalinga Institute of Industrial Technology (KIIT), Bhubaneswar and its sister institution Kalinga Institute of Social Sciences (KISS) have taken a series of initiatives right from the outbreak of the disease and have been at the forefront of Odisha's war against the coronavirus.
+Some humanitarian actions of KIIT & KISS are as follows - 1.
+In one of the most significant measures in Odisha's war against Covid-19, Kalinga Institute of Medical Sciences (KIMS), a constituent of KIIT Deemed to be University, set up four ultramodern dedicated Covid hospitals with over 2000 beds with the support of the Govt. of Odisha, located in Bhubaneswar and three tribal-dominated districts of Odisha.
+2. KIIT & KISS reached out to various disadvantaged groups facing hardship due to the extended lockdown.
+The intervention included the distribution of food materials and other essentials to over 3 lakh pandemic-hit people, including the disadvantaged people living in various slums, stranded migrant labourers, who were also provided temporary shelter, and people living in containment zones.